Landau-Lifschitz magnets: exact thermodynamics and transport

-\paragraph{\textbf{The spin-waves limit.---}} Small fluctuations of the ferromagnetic vacuum are resolved in terms of non-interacting delocalized spin-waves, i.e.solutions of the linearized dynamics.
-Given that the statistics of these excitations corresponds to canonical radiative modes, one may ask whether our description in terms of unconventional solitons is compatible with the spin wave picture.
-It turns out that in the easy-axis regime, spin-waves are recovered from summing over $\sigma$, i.e. the soliton continuum.
-The same holds for the positive-energy radiation branch in the easy-plane regime.
-By contrast, the radiative branch with negative energy must be included in the TBA as an independent mode.
-Note that $\M$ modes carry finite magnetization and are effectively eliminated at low densities. spin-waves thermodynamics thus emerges from the full TBA equations, see SM \cite{suppmat} for a straightforward but lengthy derivation.
+\paragraph{\textbf{The spin-wave limit.---}} Small fluctuations of the ferromagnetic vacuum can be expanded in terms of non-interacting delocalized spin waves, akin to phonons.
+Such spin waves are not explicitly present in our thermodynamic description and hence should somehow emerge out of the existing set of excitations.
+The natural expectation is that very extended solitons should be practically indistinguishable from delocalized modes.
+Indeed, a direct analytic calculation \cite{suppmat} demonstrates that in the easy-axis regime spin waves are retrieved as a cumulative effect of shallow solitons by summing over all $\sigma$ at fixed rapidity.
+The same applies for the positive-energy radiation branch in the easy-plane regime.
+By contrast, the radiative branch with negative energy must be included in the TBA as an independent mode in the easy-plane regime.
+Note that $\M$ modes carry finite magnetization and are effectively eliminated at low densities.

-\paragraph{\textbf{Discussion---}} By performing the semiclassical limit of the integrable quantum spin-$S$ chain within the framework of the thermodynamic Bethe ansatz, we have obtained the exact thermodynamics and hydrodynamics of the classical Landau--Lifshitz spin chain, thereby establishing validity of the soliton-gas description, but with several important nuances.

-Our approach uncovered several unexpected features.
-Firstly, in the easy-axis regime we found a spectrum of solitons with modified Boltzmann statistics, while radiative modes (spin-waves) do not show up as independent modes and can instead be seen as a condensate of wide solitons with small amplitude.
-The easy-plane regime is even more unconventional: apart from solitons, the spectrum of modes explicitly includes the negative energy spin-waves branch and localized zero-energy modes, both of which are responsible for ballistic spin transport at half-filling.
-Our solution thus explains this peculiar feature of spin transport in the classical setting.
+\paragraph{\textbf{Discussion---}} By performing the semiclassical limit of the integrable quantum spin-$S$ chain within the framework of the thermodynamic Bethe ansatz, we obtained the exact thermodynamics and hydrodynamics of the classical Landau--Lifshitz model.
+The obtained integral equations encoding thermodynamics of the model are consistent with a soliton-gas description, but they display several unexpected features.
+Firstly, in the easy-axis regime we find a spectrum of solitons with modified Boltzmann statistics, whereas radiative modes (spin waves) do not appear as independent modes; instead they can be seen as a condensate of wide solitons with small amplitude.
+The easy-plane regime is even more peculiar: apart from solitons, the spectrum of modes includes localized zero-energy modes and only the negative-energy branch of spin waves.